This page is from APP, the official source of professional practice for policing.

 The standards of professional behaviour set out in the Police (Conduct) Regulations 2020 address the responsibility of police officers to abide by all lawful orders.
 The police service is a disciplined body.
 Unless there is good and sufficient cause to do otherwise, officers must obey all lawful orders.
 Officers must support their colleagues in the execution of their legal duties, and oppose any improper behaviour, reporting it where appropriate.

-Unless an order to use force or firearms is manifestly illegal or beyond the tactical capability of the AFOs concerned, the AFO has a duty to respond in a professional and active manner to such instructions.
+Unless an authorisation to use force or firearms is manifestly illegal or beyond the tactical capability of the AFOs concerned, the AFO has a duty to respond in a professional and active manner to such instructions.

 However, officers shall continuously analyse and assess the situation, respond appropriately to any immediate change in that situation, and act in a measured and appropriate way.
 Their actions must take account of all circumstances of the dynamic situation and all information immediately available to them.